alejoacelas/orcid2taxid/README.md

 ## TODO

-* Check which fields should be required from integration API responses
+[] Check which fields should be required from integration API responses [] Create comprehensive repo planning to guide the AI [] Do tests well
-* Create comprehensive repo planning to guide the AI
+[] Figure out how to search by name in EPMC and NIH

 ## Overview